xovest/Rabbits-And-Flowers/README.md

 <a href="url"><img src="https://scontent.fias1-1.fna.fbcdn.net/v/t1.15752-9/320961861_521010643144654_5536922883851198985_n.png?_nc_cat=102&ccb=1-7&_nc_sid=ae9488&_nc_ohc=TzByljFe0rIAX-I9uKm&_nc_ht=scontent.fias1-1.fna&oh=03_AdS5kiV7fRcT5ALCbbABKe8N4YEEdDeN-ssF8C3fIwpcDA&oe=63D34C83" align="center" height="540" width="720" border="black"></a>

+# Run
+1. Open *FirstGameSDL.sln* in Visual Studio and compile the project
+2. Put all dll files from *DLL* folder in *Release* (or *Debug*) folder in project solution folder
+- if an error occurs, try to copy the *assets* folder from *SDL_GameTemplate/assets* to *Release* (or *Debug*) folder in project solution folder
+- you can also change the settings like speed or size in the *Configuration.h* file if you want to

 # Gameplay
 In this gameplay, players take on the role of either Jack or Jill, the two rabbits competing to gather the most carrots on a field full of flowers.
 The game begins with both rabbits starting near the center of the field, and the goal is to collect as many carrots as possible before time runs out (after 60s).